HistoricBridges.org Menu:

 View Archived National Bridge Inventory Report - Has Additional Details and Evaluation

-Roosevelt Road was originally known as 12th Street.
+Roosevelt Road was originally known as 12th Street and this associated bascule bridge and approach system were called the 12th Street Viaduct.
 This bridge is an example of a Chicago Pratt truss bascule bridge that is a true deck truss, where the truss does not partially extend above the deck and is also not a double-deck truss.
 There are only a few bridges of this type in Chicago, and the Roosevelt Road is perhaps most similar to the Ohio Street Bridge.
 Perhaps the most striking feature of the bridge is the two beautiful circular-shaped bridgetender buildings that feature decorative sculptures set into the buildings.
 These round buildings are unlike bridgetender buildings found elsewhere in Chicago, and they are very pleasing aesthetically.
 Large plaques mounted on the buildings are themselves curved so as to conform to the round shape of the buildings.
-The buildings appear to be in excellent condition.
+The buildings appear to be in excellent, unaltered condition.

 A very long (over 1000 feet total) length of viaduct provides an approach to the bridge.
 The viaduct approach structures are not considered part of the historic bridge as they appear to have been extensively altered and/or reconstructed.